Ethiopia

 Enabling pastoral communities to adapt to climate change and restoring rangeland environments

-Leave no women behind Joint Programme
+Leave No Woman Behind Joint Programme

 Edible Oil Value Chain Enhancement